Warren Opera House Block and Hetherington Block

 Today, Adair County thrives as a vibrant community with a diverse economy.
 While agriculture remains a vital industry, the county has also seen growth in manufacturing, education, healthcare, and tourism sectors.
 With its rich history and commitment to progress, Adair County continues to be a place where both residents and visitors can enjoy a high quality of life.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Adair County, Iowa.
+This timeline provides a condensed summary of the historical journey of Adair County, Iowa.

 • 1851: Adair County was officially established.